Quiz (play): UK tour (2023)

 On 20 January 2023, it was announced that the production will return to Chichester at the Festival Theatre from 22 to 30 September 2023 before touring the UK, starring Rory Bremner as Chris Tarrant.
 The production will be directed by Daniel Evans and Sean Linnen, designed by Robert Jones and produced by Jonathan Church Productions and Wessex Grove by arrangement with William Village.

 TV adaptation

 In 2019, filming began on a three-part TV series of the same name for ITV adapted from the play (written by and executive produced by Graham) to air in 2020, directed by Stephen Frears and starring Michael Sheen as Chris Tarrant, Matthew Macfadyen as Charles Ingram, Sian Clifford as Diana Ingram and Michael Jibson as Tecwen Whittock.
-The series is produced by Alice Pearse, and executive produced by Dan Winch, William Village, James Graham, Stephen Frears and Andy Harries.
+The series was produced by Alice Pearse, and executive produced by Dan Winch, William Village, James Graham, Stephen Frears and Andy Harries.